-This would be a most ideal location for this collaborative effort between our organizations (Leadership Lexington, NELI, Arts Power, SCN) and many others.
-We see collaborations with various LFUCG departments, the UK Arboretum, the Highway Department agronomist, Downtown Development Authority, Keeneland, UK Design, Smuckers, neighborhood associations and churches, local artists and youth.
+This would be a most ideal location for this collaborative effort between our organizations (Leadership Lexington, NELI, Arts Power) and many others.
+Dan Brock has already mentioned his willingness to donate funds for this project and he mentioned that Smuckers, the mulch company and other nearby businesses would also be pleased to be a part of this project.
+We see ourselves also working of course with various LFUCG departments, the UK Arboretum, the Highway Department agronomist, Downtown Development Authority, Keeneland, UK Design, Smuckers, neighborhood associations and churches, local artists and youth.

 We see this space being called the Isaac Murphy Memorial Art Garden (IMMAG).
-As many of you know, Murphy is the most well known and celebrated jockey from this neighborhood whose record of winning three Kentucky Derby victories stood until the 1950's.
+As many of you know, Murphy is the most well known and celebrated jockey from this neighborhood whose record of winning three(3) Kentucky Derby victories stood until the 1950's.
 We see this space being a WOW!
 Site that is very attractive to those that drive or walk by.
 We see this site multi-tasking and thus being educational, environmentally functional, very bold and colorful, historical, inviting and interactive!
 We see this space looking like the following:

 Outdoor classroom: Circular areas composed of many different varieties of flowers, native plants and small trees with identification signage as a teaching tool for students and community members.
 To be used like a mini-arboretum or outdoor classroom.
+Community garden spaces made available.
 Very interactive and informative.

-Historical markers: Within each circular area would also be historical markers of the numerous African American jockeys, trainers and other horse industry personnel as well as info on such items as the Kentucky Association track.

-Art from used objects: Sculpture pieces that relate to the horse industry made from such things as used bailing wire for sculpture of horses, used horseshoes welded into forms representing the horse industry, wood sculpture pieces, art pieces from found objects, and especially youth art pieces.
+- Historical markers: Within each circular area would also be historical markers of the numerous African American jockeys, trainers and other horse industry personnel as well as info on such items as Kentucky Association track. - Art from used objects: Sculpture pieces that relate to the horse industry made from such things as used bailing wire for sculpture of horses, used horseshoes welded into forms representing the horse industry, wood sculpture pieces, art pieces from found objects, and especially youth art pieces.